leftonspace/two_agent_web_starter_complete/THE_JARVIS_BIBLE.md

 | **Email Sending** | Send emails programmatically | `tools/hr/send_email.py` |
 | **Calendar Events** | Create calendar entries | `tools/hr/create_calendar_event.py` |
 | **HRIS Records** | HR system integration | `tools/hr/create_hris_record.py` |

+> *"Now we arrive at what I consider the pièce de résistance, sir—the ability to take action in the real world.
+I'm not merely an advisor; I'm an executor.
+Say the word, and I shall purchase that domain name you've been eyeing before a competitor snatches it.
+Your new application?
+Deployed to Vercel before your morning coffee grows cold.
+Need to notify your team of an emergency?
+SMS messages dispatched to all relevant parties within seconds.
+Process a refund for a dissatisfied customer?
+Stripe handles it seamlessly through my interface.
+I can schedule meetings, send professionally crafted emails, and update your HR system—all without you lifting a finger.
+This, sir, is what distinguishes an AI assistant from an AI employee.
+Mr. Stark appreciated that I didn't merely tell him what needed to be done; I did it.
+Though I must note, for actions involving financial transactions, I do require explicit approval.
+One must maintain proper protocols."*

+---

 ## 2.8 Security & Safety Functions